Where is hbar Hiding in Entropic Gravity?: Entropic Derivation of Newton's Gravity

 where $\rho =r\left(1-G M/r c^2\right)$ and $d{\Omega}^2=d{\theta}^2+\sin^2\theta d{\phi}^2$.

-In the system of interest, we have a massive source $M$ at $(x,y,z)=(0,0,0)$ and a test particle $m$ at $(0,0,r_0)$.
-A sphere of radius $r=R$ is a minimal surface that cuts the universe into two complementary regions and also separates $M$ and $m$ into these two regions of the universe, see FIG.3.
-Similar to Fursaev's case, the area of the surface no longer equals to $4 \pi R^2$ because of the slight warpage of the metric induced by the presence of the test particle.
+In the system of interest, there is a massive source $M$ located at $(x,y,z)=(0,0,0)$ and a test particle $m$ located at $(0,0,r_0)$.
+A 2-sphere with radius $r=R$ surrounding $M$ is a surface that possesses the holographic property of entanglement entropy, which partitions the universe into two complementary regions to which $M$ and $m$ separately belong (see FIG.3).
+The area of the surface no longer equals to $4 \pi R^2$ because of the slight warpage of the metric induced by the presence of the test particle.
 The metric in this system becomes